ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 ✅: **Supported** - AMD enables these GPUs in our software distributions for the corresponding ROCm product.
 ⚠️: **Deprecated** - Support will be removed in a future release.
 ❌: **Unsupported** - This configuration is not enabled in our software distributions.

+.. [#]
+    MI300A is currently not officially support on RHEL 9.x.
+    This will be added on a later date.

 Supported operating systems
 =============================================